Meet our Kindergarten Teachers

 Mrs. Anne Nimey, Teacher

-Mrs. Nimey has taught kindergarten at St. Agnes for fourteen years.
+Mrs. Nimey has taught kindergarten at St. Agnes since 2007.
 Before teaching at St. Agnes, she taught first and third grades for eleven years in private schools in Virginia and Louisiana.
 She earned a B.S. in pyschology and teaching certification from Tulane University.
 Anne received her Master’s as a Reading Specialist from George Mason University.
 In her free time, Anne enjoys reading mysteries and baking.

 Mrs. Diane Engebritson, Assistant Teacher